Addepar/ember-charts/CONTRIBUTING.md

 ## Feature requests

-Feature requests are welcome.
-But take a moment to find out whether your idea fits with the scope and aims of Ember Charts.
+Feature requests are welcome, but take a moment to find out whether your idea fits with the scope and aims of Ember Charts.
 It's up to *you* to make a strong case to convince the Ember Charts developer community of the merits of this feature.
 Please provide as much detail and context as possible.